-Perfect or define, in each country, the health education policy in line with the health policy of the sector and ensure its inclusion in the legislation.

-- Perfect the training of specialized health education personnel, orienting the curricula in line with the sociocultural realities of the countries and the development of the health services. - Develop and perfect the infrastructure of the health education services, giving them the means to develop adequately the educational component of the health programs. - Continue studies in depth to enable health education to be included in the health planning process. - Support the educational process that is being conducted with health workers and with the community, through the mass communication media, bringing in other sectors such as education and agriculture, ensuring effective coordinated action by the entire health team and also the active participation of the population. - Stimulate and advise Ministries of Education with a view to strengthening primary and secondary school curricula and encourage
+- 1. Perfect or define, in each country, the health education policy in line with the health policy of the sector and ensure its inclusion in the legislation. - 2.
+Perfect the training of specialized health education personnel, orienting the curricula in line with the socio-economic realities of the countries and the development of the health services. - 3.
+Develop and perfect the infrastructure of the health education services, giving them the means to develop adequately the educational component of the health programs. - 4.
+Continue studies in depth to enable health education to be included in the health planning process. - 5.
+Support the educational process that is being conducted with health workers and with the community, through the mass communication media, bringing in other sectors such as education and agriculture, ensuring effective co-ordinated action by all the health team and also the active participation of the population. - 6.
+Stimulate and advise Ministries of Education with a view to strengthening primary and secondary school curricula and encourage greater participation by the teaching profession in health education.

-- greater participation by the teaching profession in health education. - Develop appropriate machinery for intersectoral coordination, so that health education activities have a multiplier effect in other related fields. - Develop and strengthen regional teaching centers in Latin America and the Caribbean area with a view to increasing the number of health educators. - Establish and strengthen the teaching of health education in postgraduate training at schools of public health. - Establish and progressively strengthen the teaching of health education in the basic training centers for professional health personnel.
-Develop and strengthen the teaching of health education in inservice training programs. - Promote studies and research on the behavior of individual communities in regard to health and on new educational techniques and materials in this sphere.
+- 7. Develop appropriate machinery for intersector al coordination, so that health education activities have a multiplier effect in other related fields. - 8.
+Develop and strengthen regional teaching centers in Latin America and the Caribbean area with a view to increasing the numbers of health educators. - 9.
+Establish and strengthen the teaching of health education is post-graduate training at schools of public health. - 10.
+Establish and progressively strengthen the teaching of health education in the basic training centers for professional health personnel in the countries.
+Develop and strengthen the teaching of health education in in-service training programs. - 11.
+Promote studies and research on the behavior of individual communities in regard to health and on new educational techniques and materials in this sphere.